 I knew I liked yoga but doing it so intensively has started something in me.
-I don’t live in London so cant go to Jessica’s classes, but I will carry on what I’ve learned here in Southsea.
+I don’t live in London so cant go to Jessica’s classes, but I will carry on what I’ve learned here at home in Southsea.

 If you want a boost to your yoga practice, or you want a holiday in the Caribbean but to do more than just sit on the beach sipping cocktails – totally still did that btw – then the Fat Buddha Yoga Retreat is a great idea.